hashicorp/terraform-aws-nomad-starter/README.md

 ## How to Use This Module

-- Create a Terraform configuration that pulls in the module and specifies values of the required variables:
+- Create a Terraform configuration (`main.tf`) that pulls in the module and specifies values of the required variables:

 ```hcl
 provider "aws" {